zelaki/Reading-Diffusion/README.md

 This repository contains a collection of papers on ***Diffusion Models***.

 It's a simple way for me to keep track of the papers I've read and the ones I want to read.
 Every paper will be summarized in a few sentences.
-Read papers are marked with a :zap:
+Read papers are marked with a :zap:.

 Feel free to browse through the papers and summaries.
 Happy reading!